alteryia/writing/poetry/haiku/uncategorized.md

 # uncategorized

-_a haiku collection about uncategorized and general subjects_
+_a haiku collection about uncategorized and general subjects. may be moved to other collections_

 ## alteryia